-Students will receive regular but manageable amounts of homework which will be given in class.
+Students in Grades 6-10 will receive regular but manageable amounts of homework, which will be given in class.
 Each student is encouraged to check the homework section of each teacher's class website for their daily assignments.
 Students are expected to complete these assignments.
-Approaches to Learning (ATL) standards are often assessed for these assignments as well as academic standards.
+Both Approaches to Learning (ATL) standards and academic standards may be assessed through these tasks.